smancke/guble/README.md

 ## Working Features

-* In-memory dispatching of messages
-* Persistance of topics with replay of messages
+* Publishing and subscription of messages to topics and subtopics
+* Persistent message store with transparent live and offline fetching
-* Websocket api
+* Websocket api and REST api for message publishing
 * Commandline client and go client library
 * Google cloud messaging adapter: Delivery of messages as gcm push notifications
-* Subscription to multiple topics and subtopics
-* Throughput: Delivery of ~50.000 messages per second (end-to-end)
+* Throughput: Delivery of ~35.000 persistant messages per second (end-to-end, on an old notebook)
 * Docker image for client and server

 ## Table of Contents